prometheusresearch/sphinxcontrib-htsql/demo/index.rst

 HTSQL Demo
 ==========

-This document demonstrate different options of the ``htsql`` directive.
+This document demonstrates different options of the ``htsql`` directive.

 Simple query
 ------------